This article was updated in November 2020 to add resources that were not previously included.

 Know when to be assertive

-If you have problems saying NO, you’re not alone.
-We’ve all been there and sometimes, we still find ourselves saying yes to things we actually want to say no to.
-It takes time and practice to get good at saying no.
+If you have problems saying no, you’re not alone.
+We’ve all found ourselves saying yes to requests we would actually prefer to decline.

 Coaching is not therapy.
 Refer out.

 As coaches, we work with individuals who are at baseline mental and emotional health.
 If a client comes to you grappling with untreated trauma, or is constantly rehashing the past, know when it's time to make a compassionate referral to a qualified therapist.

 It's neither kind nor eithical to address wellness issues that are beyond the scope of what you've actually been trained to provide.